-What is PULSED MAGNETIC FIELD Testing?
+What is PULSED MAGNETIC FIELD (PMF) Testing?

 Pulse Magnetic fields are produced as a result of a large current impulse through a conductor.
 An example is lightning current flowing through a grounding conductor at a power sub-station.
-Pulse magnetic fields can also occur in heavy industrial areas where very large current impulses are used in a manufacturing process.
+Pulse magnetic fields can also occur in heavy industrial areas where very large currents are switched in a manufacturing process.